15 tips on how to help adult students or teachers with dyslexia

 8. You could balance your presentations and activities — visual info and participatory activities.
 Also, there should be a balance between large, small, and individual activities.

-9. Show samples of exercises, i.e., examples of completed assignments that can help the learner realize expectations and plan accordingly.
+9. Show samples of exercises, i.e., examples of completed assignments that can help the learners with dyslexia realize expectations and plan accordingly.

 10. Offer learners choices.
 It will help them engage with tasks and make them more inclusive.
 For example, they can record a video with the answers instead of writing and vice versa.